 To that end, the Priory's Science curriculum design follows a traditional curriculum that plays to the interests and strengths of students as they mature through middle school and into high school.
 The middle school curriculum is purposefully designed to prepare the students for their high school science coursework with a focus on active discussions and hands-on activities.
-In seventh grade, students explore the iterative process of scientific reasoning within the context of Missouri ecology.
-The eighth grade curriculum finds the students learning the basic principles that govern physics and chemistry through explorations that employ integrated activities across a variety of scientific and mathematical disciplines.
-The High School curriculum starts with biology in the freshman year, chemistry in the sophomore year, physics in the junior year, and ends with an advanced elective in the senior year that best fits the student's interest (AP Biology, AP Chemistry, Environmental Science, Frontiers in Astronomy or Senior Science Seminar).
-Priory Science strives to provide many opportunities for students to collect and analyze data in laboratory experiences pertinent to the subject at hand.
+The High School curriculum starts with biology in the freshman year, chemistry in the sophomore year, physics in the junior year, and ends with an advanced full-year elective in the senior year that best fits the student's interest (AP Biology, AP Chemistry, or Environmental Science).
+The department strives to provide many opportunities for students to collect and analyze data in laboratory experiences pertinent to the subject at hand.
 Through these analyses, students will deepen their understanding of the fundamental principles that guide the theories and laws that govern our physical world.
 Furthermore, the students will have a greater capacity to both communicate and expand upon these principles using their past experiences in our program as a baseline for further academic endeavors.